icpmoles/ros2_performance_test/performance_test/README.md

   work) (logged separately for each instance of `perf_test`)
 - **sample statistics**: number of samples received, sent, and lost per experiment run.

-This `master` branch is compatible with the following ROS2 versions
+This `master` branch is compatible with the following ROS 2 versions
 - rolling
 - humble
 - galactic